DeepTrackAI/particle_dataset/README.md

 ## License

-This dataset is shared under the **Creative Commons Attribution-Share Alike 3.0** License, following the original licensing terms.
+This dataset is shared under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).